-The Library now has story time twice a week!
+The Library now has story time two days a week!

 Story Time with Molly